Medications to Treat Cocaine Addiction

 - Nervousness and agitation

 Many of the medications used in top cocaine inpatient addiction treatment rehabs help to calm the central nervous system.
 Using cocaine over a long period of time can affect the brain’s natural production of neurotransmitters—the chemical messengers that generate certain feelings or responses.
-If you’re having trouble with anxiety and agitation, your doctor may prescribe medication that triggers the release of neurotransmitters that make you feel relaxed, like GABA and dopamine.
-According to the NIDA, many of the medications currently used to treat cocaine addiction are used for treating other conditions, like epilepsy and muscle spasms:
+If you’re having trouble with anxiety and agitation, a doctor may prescribe medication that triggers the release of neurotransmitters that make you feel relaxed, like GABA and dopamine.

 - Modafinil: May prevent the fatigue and drowsiness associated with cocaine withdrawal by promoting healthy nighttime sleep and encouraging dopamine production.

 - Topiramate: An anticonvulsant drug that may ease agitation during recovery by reducing activity in the central nervous system